ga4gh/data-repository-service-schemas/CONTRIBUTING.md

 are a developer and have created a feature branch following the naming convention above, you should see automated builds.

+Check https://travis-ci.org/ga4gh/data-repository-service-schemas/builds to see the status of the builds.

 Issue Resolution
 ================